 If there is a padded filter over the intake fan, replace the filter every six months.
 Note: It is normal not to have a filter over the right exhaust fan.
-When using padded filters in a dirty environment, replace the filters as often as necessary, before the six month time frame.
+When using padded filters in a dirty environment, replace the filters as often as necessary.
 The filters should be replaced if they show any amount of discoloration or darkening and well before the unit shows other signs of overheating.